bluekvirus/Stage.js/HOWTO.md

 ##### Navigate beyond a Context

 When the navigation is at `#navigate/MyContextA/SubViewA/SubViewB...` the router finds `navRegion` in `MyContextA` and shows `SubViewA` in it and then move on to `SubViewA` to show `SubViewB...` in its `navRegion`.
-If, somehow, it can not find the definition of `SubViewA`, the navigation stops on `MyContextA` and triggers `view:navigate-to` event (after 'view:ready') with the remaining subpath starting with `SubViewA/...` on `MyContextA`.
+If, somehow, it can not find the definition of `SubViewA`, the navigation stops on `MyContextA` and triggers `view:navigate-to` event (after 'ready') with the remaining subpath starting with `SubViewA/...` on `MyContextA`.
 The same process happens on `SubViewA` if the router can not find `SubViewB...`.

 !!!callout callout-primary
 **Note:** All named Views can all appear in the navigation path if they have the `navRegion` property defined.